Slybry2000/Sunchaserjuly27/docs/plan_vertical_slice.md

 - ✅ Pushed a no-op CI trigger commit to `feature/cors-hardening` to force workflows to run against the updated branch.
 - ✅ New Flutter CI run queued for the pushed commit (monitoring in progress).

-Next immediate action: **OpenAPI documentation polish** for Phase B completion.
-The critical infrastructure (logging, geocoding, PowerShell workflow), conditional requests (If-None-Match/304), and dataset expansion (100 locations with categories/elevation/state/timezone) are now complete.
-Continue with comprehensive OpenAPI documentation to showcase the enriched location metadata and provide clear API contract specifications.
+Next immediate action: **Phase B is complete!** All production polish tasks have been successfully finished including conditional requests, dataset expansion, error handling, infrastructure hardening, and comprehensive OpenAPI documentation.
+Ready to proceed with **Phase C (Frontend Integration)** for mobile app development or **Phase D (Load Testing & Scaling)** for performance optimization.

 Next stabilization tasks (short, owned):